The Transfer Pricing Law Review: Cyprus

 Currently, Cyprus law does not provide guidance on transfer pricing or the methodology to be used in determining the transfer price in a particular controlled transaction.
 However, the use of or reliance upon the OECD Transfer Pricing Guidelines (albeit in a more simplistic form) by the taxpayer will generally be accepted by the tax authorities.

 Thus, at present, and until transfer pricing regulations are issued, taxpayers should expect the traditional transaction methods17 generally to apply to transfer pricing cases; this methodology consists of the comparable uncontrolled price method using comparables or near comparables, the resale price method, and the cost-plus method.
+The transactional net margin method (TNMM) may also apply for limited distributors.
 Occasionally it may suffice for the controlled transaction to have implicit or explicit underlying economic and business reasoning within the context of the contemplated controlled transactions.

 In this respect, empirical experience of the treatment by the Tax Department of arm's-length transactions suggests the following approach or methodology, depending on the subject matter of the transaction.